rsubramanian31/whatComesNext/README.md

 An attempt at learning the fundamentals of Python and in putting together a simple set of questions and answers in the form of a command line game.
 A player can choose between easy, medium, hard levels.

+A testrun file is also attached to the module.